A Complete Guide To Pour Over Coffee

 What exactly is pour over coffee?

-Leonardo da Vinci didn’t create the Mona Lisa in a quick moment.
-Therefore, the finer things in life take a while longer than usual to achieve.
-You may have been used to having your coffee made and delivered in a matter of seconds, but with the pour-over coffee, you get to experience true art of coffee making which results to probably one of the best coffee you have ever tasted.
+Leonardo da Vinci didn’t create the Mona Lisa in an instant – it was a labour of love.
+Therefore, the finer things in life take a little longer to achieve.
+You may have been used to having your coffee made and delivered in a matter of seconds, but with the pour-over coffee, you get to experience true art of coffee making which results to probably one of the best and smoothest coffees you have ever tasted.

 What equipment is used to make pour over coffee?